 The first thing that I could see was the Viking Caves.
-This is the view from the front side.
-The beauty of these caves are best enjoyed from the other side (thanks to the internet for letting me know that!) and I made a mental check list to cover this island for sure!
+The beauty of these caves are best enjoyed from the other side (thanks to the internet for letting me know that!), and I made a mental checklist to cover this island for sure!

-Our first stop was the Bamboo Island, which is a preserved and restricted entry island.
+Our first stop was Bamboo Island, which is a preserved and restricted entry island.
 The entry fee is TBH 400.
-We made our stop somewhere around it, in the middle of the sea, where the divers among us decided to go for snorkeling and diving to enjoy the deep sea life!
+We made our stop somewhere around it, in the middle of the sea, where the divers among us decided to go for snorkelling and diving to enjoy the underwater sea life!

-After relaxing in the sea(literally) and in the sun, we headed towards the shark point.
+After relaxing in the sea(literally) and the sun, we headed towards the shark point.

-When you traverse from one island to another, you will come across certain private beaches as well – completely secluded and beautiful – place where you would want to live for sometime!
+When you traverse from one island to another, you will come across specific private beaches as well – completely secluded and beautiful – the place where you would want to live for some time!

-The shark point is an amazing place for snorkeling.
-Though this place is named after the leopard shark but you might not be able to locate any.
+The shark-point is a fantastic place for snorkelling.
+Though this place is named after the leopard shark you might not be able to locate any.
 However, this is a place for some pretty soft corals and different species of reef fishes.

 And these are super hungry and friendly reef fishes.
-You dip your finger in the sea, with no fish in site, and hundreds of fishes swiftly swim towards you mistaking your finger to be food.
+You dip your finger in the sea, with no fish in the sight, and hundreds of fishes swiftly swim towards you mistaking your finger to be food.

-The next stop was the Moneky Island.
-Of course, as the name suggests, one would expects monkeys there.
+The next stop was Monkey Island.
+Of course, as the name suggests, one would expect monkeys there.

-I was expecting an usual beach – white sand, blue waters – with the usual jungles but with wild monkeys roaming around.
-This island is no where near this description.
+I was expecting a usual beach – white sand, blue waters – with the typical jungles but with wild monkeys roaming around.
+This island is nowhere near this description.

 And that is me, more shocked than surprised after I spotted the monkeys.

-So, this place is scary and I don’t know how scary it might get at the night.
-Dense jungles surrounded by water all around and inhabited by the closest cousin of the human species – that is scary, if you ask me!
+So, this place is scary, and I don’t know how scary it might get at night.
+Dense jungles surrounded by water all around and inhabited by the closest cousin of the human species – that is scary if you ask me!

 But everything aside, this place is indeed beautiful.
-Beautiful is rather an understatement.
+Beautiful is instead an understatement.

 The Swiftlet’s nests are harvested here for human consumption.
-And it tuns out that this is one of the most expensive animal product consumed around the world!
+And it turns out that this is one of the most expensive animal product consumed around the world!
 Edible nests – strange, right?

 And finally, we stopped at the nearby Pileh Bay.
-To say the least, this place is picturesque.
-I have never seen anything so amazing and peaceful.
+This place is picturesque, to say the least, I have never seen anything so astonishing and peaceful.

-By the time we returned back, it was already lunch time.
+By the time we returned, it was already lunchtime.
 And it was time to try something new.
 Okay, so whenever in Thailand, you have to try the local cuisine without any fuss.

 We ordered the famous Papaya Salad, Massaman Curry and Pad Thai Noodles.
 Not to forget, the dessert – sticky rice and Mango.

-It was wilder than I expected and I certainly had some very weird experiences of my life there!
-I really don’t like the idea of doing completely dangerous stuff, like playing with fire, when under the effect of any kind of drug.
+It was wilder than I expected and I certainly had some bizarre experiences of my life there!
+I don’t like the idea of doing hazardous stuff, like playing with fire, when under the effect of any drug.
 But I did enjoy my stay at these parties – not to mention, super short stays!

 That is how the night ended.
 Sweet ending indeed!